imazen/resizer-web/content/purchase/completed.md

 Please bookmark this page, as it will be updated each time a new version is released.
 The e-mailed link will expire after 9 visits, due to e-junkie restrictions.

 Please note that *all* plugin bundles are included in this download, as well as the core.
+We are still on the honor system, and do not yet require license keys.
-I'm trusting you to buy the correct licenses for the  [plugins](/plugins) you use.
+Please buy the correct [license](/licenses) for the plugins you use.

 <%= latest_release.heading %> ([changelog](<%= latest_release.path %>)):